eclipse-ecal/ecal-gpsd-client/README.md

     gps2ecal_reduced_name = Gpsd2eCalReduced

 #### [gpsd]
 The GPS receivers are attached to a host computer through serial or USB ports and this makes the data available on TCP port `2947`.
-The user can change this settings, if required, in the bellow code block:
+The user can change this settings, if required, in the below code block:

     ; address: 127.0.0.1
     ; address: localhost